 On top of that there’s a swimming pool to use and a really lovely bar area where they have live music and bbq food options.

-The third night is even more basic as mentioned in the itinerary.
+The third night is even more basic, as mentioned in the itinerary.
 You sleep in ‘swags’ which is pretty much a sleeping bag on the floor.
 But great news, the stars are worth every single second and if you find yourself unable to sleep… you’ve got a great view of the milky way to keep you company.

 The last night brings a welcomed bed to sleep in back at the Ibis Style Hotel.
-The perfect last nights sleep before you continue off on your next adventure.
+The perfect last night’s sleep before you continue off on your next adventure.

 The food again was basic.

 Unfortunately I have to say this was the downfall of the trip for me.
 The breakfasts were minimal.
-Three of them were set up besides the bus after sunrise missions and consisted of bread, all the spreads (pb, jam, nutella etc) and then 3-4 types of cereal and milk.
+Three of them were set up besides the bus after sunrise missions and consisted of bread, spreads (pb, jam, nutella etc) and then 3-4 types of cereal and milk.
 Coffee and tea also, but again nothing special.
 We had a couple of lunches included which were basic wraps with salads and cold meats.

-I think fuelling yourself right when exercising and in this kind of heat is essential and so important so I would definitely suggest picking up some bananas / extra nuts / snacks from the supermarket to keep you going throughout the trip.
+I think fuelling yourself right when exercising and in this kind of heat is essential and so important.
+So, I would definitely suggest picking up some bananas / extra nuts / snacks from the supermarket to keep you going throughout the trip.

 I guess the main reason it is this way is because of the heat.
 Transporting food in these temperatures and for these distances can become tricky.

-The driver / guide…
+The Driver / Guide…

 For the duration of your trip you will have a bus driver that doubles up as a tour guide.
-I totally appreciate how much work this was for our guide Ronald who took on up to 5/6 hour drives at a time whilst talking through the Red Centre history with us.
+I totally appreciate how much work this was for our guide Ronald, who took on up to 5/6 hour drives at a time whilst talking through the Red Centre history with us.